 - Electronic bank drafts

-The idea behind chargebacks is consumer protection: buyers are promised that they will not be responsible when their accounts are used fraudulently, and they might even be able to reverse charges when they are dissatisfied with a product or service.
+Chargebacks offer consumer protection.
+Buyers are promised they will not be responsible if their accounts have fraudulent activity, and they might even be able to reverse charges when they are dissatisfied with a product or service.

-If you run a business, chargebacks are a real problem.
+If you run a business, excessive chargebacks can create some real problems:

-Cost: you’ll likely have to pay penalties when chargebacks hit your merchant account.
-What’s more, you not only lose the inventory (or time spent) from the transaction in question – you’re also out any additional costs associated with fulfilling the order.
-Shipping charges are just one example.
+You likely have to pay penalties when chargebacks hit your merchant account.
+That's in addition to any cost of inventory or time spent on the transaction in question.
+You’re also out any additional costs associated with fulfilling the order, such as shipping charges.

 The Ability to Reverse Charges

-Credit card networks and payment services seem to be most sympathetic to consumers.
-Common reasons for chargebacks are shown below.
+Credit card networks and payment services seem to be the most sympathetic to consumers.
+Common reasons for chargebacks include:

 The Chargeback Process